UPenn-CIT599/final-project-robocallblocker/README.md

 ### After pressing block, the names and numbers of people who have been added to your block list will be displayed and also posted to a file called "BlockList.txt" in the project folder.

 ![Screenshot](https://github.com/UPenn-CIT599/final-project-robocallblocker/blob/master/Screenshots/6.png)

+### Below is the "BlockList.txt" file that is created in the project folder.

 ![Screenshot](https://github.com/UPenn-CIT599/final-project-robocallblocker/blob/master/Screenshots/7.png)